Marc Houle: Beginnings

 During his residency at Richie Hawtin's club 13 Below in Windsor (ON), Houle would "DJ" Electro and new wave music in the sense of radio DJing.
-He mentions in an interview that he does not "DJ" and never envisions himself doing so.
 Magda and Houle then became friends while playing at 13 Below.
 She became interested in Houle's productions and would eventually play Houle's tracks in her DJ sets.
 Richie Hawtin, having heard them, inquired as to their producer.
 At this point in time, Hawtin was beginning his work on his second label, Minus.
 Soon after, Houle's tracks were released on Minus and he became a part of the team.

 Minus

 After putting out his first record, Restore, on Minus in 2004, Houle began touring as a live act.
 One of his first performances was in Detroit, followed by a performance at the club "Happy Ending" in New York City alongside Mike Servito on Saturday, August 28, 2004.

 In April - May 2006, Houle participated in the vigorous 50 date "min2MAX tour" to celebrate the Minus "min2MAX" compilation of minimal techno.
 Houle's track, "Simpler" is part of the compilation.
 The tour began with 25 dates throughout the European continent, of which Houle played six shows, one of them headlining himself in Belgrade, Serbia.
 The tour then continued in May in North America as a bus tour across 11 cities in the US and Canada.
 For the US segment, Houle travelled together with Magda, Troy Pierce, and Richie Hawtin for all dates.

 Two years later, in 2008, Houle decided to move to Berlin to continue working on his music and touring with his live performance.

 Houle was part of the CONTAKT tour, which celebrated the tenth anniversary of the Minus label.
 It featured six Minus artists: Richie Hawtin, Magda, Troy Pierce, Marc Houle, Heartthrob, and Gaiser.
 The tour was visionary in the sense that multiple artists would play at the same time, hooked up to a master mixer and paired along with stunning graphic and lights.
 Houle was one of the featured live acts.

 During his time at Minus, Marc Houle was one of the primary designers on the LIVID CNTRL:R called Monome, working alongside other Minus artists and Livid.
 The Minus CNTRL:R that was later released after Houle had left the label, was a modification of original design Houle had designed, except with fewer buttons.